zxyzz/Chinese-Couplets-Dueling/README.md

 ```
 python run_training.py -a True -ep 204
 ```
-More hyperparameters can be tuned.
+Default values are used for other hyperparameters which can be tuned optionally.
 Please refer to *help* for further information.

 ##### - evaluation.ipynb
-The obatined model from *run_training.py* can be used in "evaluation.ipynb" in order to evaluate the model.
+The obatined model from *run_training.py* can be used in *evaluation.ipynb* in order to evaluate the model.
+If run *evaluateRandomly* method, the evaluation results can be displayed in the notebook and will also be saved locally in *couplet_outputs.txt* which contains the index of couplet in the *test_in.txt*, and the corresponding couplet input, the model answer and the desired answer (ground-truth).
+Further more, the attention plots of couplets are likewise displayed in notebook and saved as *png* files.

 ##### - encoderRNN.py
 This file contains codes for encoder.
 ##### - attention_II.py